maximedaraize/create-scss/README.md

 npm i create-scss
 ```

-You should find a scss directory and a cs-scripts.json at the root of your project.
+You should find a scss directory at the root of your project.
 All depedencies you need to compile you scss are located on **node_modules** folder.

 #### Dependencies installed with this package